 • Early adopters gain performance advantages

-The agencies that treat AI as a long-term capability, not a short-term add-on, will be best placed to meet the demands of a changing market.
+Agencies that treat AI as a long-term capability—not a short-term experiment—will be best positioned to meet the demands of a changing market.

-AI will not replace estate agents.
-Just like portals didn’t remove the need for negotiators, AI will not replace conversations, negotiation skills, or local knowledge.
+AI won't replace estate agents.
+Just as portals didn't remove the need for negotiators, AI won't replace conversations, negotiation skills, or local knowledge.

 But it will change what clients expect from their first interaction with your agency.
 It will change how teams manage volume.
 And it will change what operational excellence looks like.

-The question isn’t whether AI is the next portal moment.
-It’s whether your agency is ready to treat it as one.
+The question isn't whether AI represents the next portal moment.
+It's whether your agency is ready to treat it as one.